Current best-practice and what to expect in the future.

 Integration of the chat with a company’s systems is key (i.e. CRM, ERP, e-commerce, surveys, etc.).
 This allows your chat to pull information from various sources and consider things like a customer’s previous purchases, preferences, feedback, and questions to provide relevant information and an actual dialogue and conversation with your customer.
 This is what creates a relationship with your brand.

 Define what that chat channel will be used for.
 In other words, having the possibility of explaining to the customer if it is a generic channel, a sales channel, a service channel, or a consultation channel, but making it clear what it is for.
 We have to set the expectation for the customer.
 And when the customer identifies you, you can indicate why you are contacting, and why to allow you to send that communication to specific groups.

 It makes no sense that I want to ask about the functionality of television (for example) and the company send me to customer service.
 That is the product, it is sale or pre-sale.
 Setting the expectation is key, giving the client the possibility of being able to identify the context in which they want to communicate.

-5. How do you see the chat developing as a customer support channel and what trends have come apparent?
+5. How do you see the chat developing as a customer support channel, and what trends have become apparent?

 More and more companies are integrating chat as one of their points of contact and more and more consumers prefer to use it.
 The evolution of AI and chatbots are making it easier to answer simple questions before engaging agents.
 This of course drives down costs for companies but does require a human implementation to ensure an authentic experience.